bacdillon/Ollama/E-commerce Customer Behavior - MySQL with PandasAI & Llama-3/Readme.md

-# E-commerce Customer Behavior - MySQL with PandasAI & Llama-3
+# E‑commerce Customer Behavior Analysis with PandasAI & Llama‑3
-E‑commerce Customer Behavior Analysis

 This project analyzes e‑commerce customer behavior using MySQL for data storage, PandasAI powered by Llama‑3 for intelligent data exploration, and a Streamlit web app as the UI.
 The dataset is sourced from Kaggle: E‑commerce Customer Behavior Dataset
 .